danielplohmann/docker-mcrit/README.md

 ### Setup for HTTP(S)

-By default, this setup's Nginx is only listening for the `server_name` of `localhost`, so you will need to configure
+By default, the Nginx included in this setup is only listening for the `server_name` of `localhost`, so you will need to configure
 * `./nginx/mcritweb_plain.conf` or recommendably:
 * `./nginx/mcritweb_ssl.conf`